Mathics3/mathics-development-guide/docs/extending/developing-code/extending/tutorial/0-predefined.rst

 be used to get definitions of variables and other things that may be needed to perform the function.

 However here all we do is return a Mathics3 string, so we don't need to use what is in evaluation.
+In a simple situations you may find you don't need to use the ``evaluation`` parameter.

 The return value of a Mathics3 function should be some sort of superclass of :ref:`BaseElement Class`.
 A ``String`` is a subclass of